Legal Process Guidelines

 - Search warrant: stored content — which on our systems exists only as ciphertext we cannot decrypt.
 We will produce the ciphertext as stored.

 We have no technical capability to intercept communications in real time or to produce content in readable form.
-Smartago LLC is not a telecommunications carrier subject to CALEA capability mandates.
+Smartago LLC is not a telecommunications carrier subject to CALEA capability mandates; and even the CALEA decryption rule (47 U.S.C. §1002(b)(3)) — which can require a carrier that itself encrypts to assist in decryption — does not reach us, because the complete keys do not exist on our systems.

 4. Preservation requests